 When the effigy was removed from the plate it was seen that this has been cut to the shape of the figure and on the bare stone are etched figures of a queen and a nun praying before a larger uncompleted figure.
 There are also other scratchings of heads, a bird and a six pointed flower in a circle.

 The Norman-French inscription remains around the edge.
 This can be translated as:

 Here lies Henry formerly King of England, Lord of Ireland and Duke of Aquitaine, son of King John formerly King of England, to whom God grant mercy.
 Amen

-The wooden tester or canopy of the tomb is 15th century and was once gilt and painted but the grille which protected the tomb has gone.
-On the lower edge of the tomb chest is the remains of a 16th century inscription, added by Abbot Feckenham, which can be translated
+The wooden tester or canopy over the tomb is 15th century and was once gilt and painted but the grille which protected the tomb has gone.
+On the lower edge of the tomb chest is the remains of a 16th century inscription in black letter, added by Abbot Feckenham, which can be translated

 Tomb dimensions in metres: length 2.94. width 1.50. height 2.30.
 Length of effigy: 1.90 m.